flocela/PlazaWalkC-/README.md

 See UML diagrams at PlazaWalk/UMLDiagrams.pdf.

 The plaza is represented by the Board class.
-It is conceptually a rectangle with positions in the x-y directions, but also the class containing the state of the positions and Boxes on the Board.
-A Box may stand at any one position or occupy two positions while it moves to a new position (in the process of leaving one position and entering another position).
+It is conceptually a rectangle with positions in the x-y directions, but it is also the class containing the state of the positions and Boxes on the Board.

+A Box may stand at any one position or occupy two positions while it is the process of moving from one position to the next.
 Each of the Board's positions has a Spot which records which Box is at that position (or no Box) and the Box's MoveType.
 (MoveTypes for the Box are: about to arrive, arrived, about to leave, or left a position.)
 Spots are stationary (they are assigned an x-y coordinate on the Board).

 main creates a vector of threads, each containing a Board reference and a unique Box id.
 Each thread is passed the same function that iteratively asks the Board to move its particular Box to a new position.
 The Board allows for multiple Spots to be updated at once.
 The Spot class does not allow two threads to update a Spot concurrently.